GoogleCloudPlatform/apigee-samples/cloud-logging/README.md

 ## Implementation on Apigee

 The MessageLogging policy will be placed at the [PostClientFlow](https://cloud.google.com/apigee/docs/api-platform/fundamentals/what-are-flows#designingflowexecutionsequence-havingcodeexecuteaftertheclientreceivesyourproxysresponsewithapostclientflow).
 While one can add this policy to any point of the request or response flow, the PostClientFlow is typically the best place to add it because we'll have all the context of the call and it is executed after the actual API response is sent to the API client.
-As an example, we'll log flow variables, request content, reponse content, static values, etc. The policy is quite flexible in terms of what it can log.
+As an example, we'll log flow variables, request content, response content, static values, etc. The policy is quite flexible in terms of what it can log.
 It is also worth noting that it is quite common to add the MessageLogging policy to Shared Flows for standardization across multiple APIs, but in this example it will be added directly to the sample proxy.

 ## Screencast